When is Line of Duty series 6 on TV? What’s it about? Who’s in it?

 Mcdonald not too long ago starred in The Sufferer and Giri/Haji.
 She can be recognized for her roles in Trainspotting, Gosford Park, State Of Play, No Nation For Previous Males and Boardwalk Empire.

-One other magnificent addition to the Line of Obligation workforce.
-Mentioned it earlier than big a part of the present’s success is the outstanding visitor actors we’ve had.
-Kelly Macdonald will probably be up there with the most effective of them, what a expertise what a profession ????
+One other magnificent addition to the Line of Obligation crew.
+Stated it earlier than large a part of the present’s success is the outstanding visitor actors we’ve had.
+Kelly Macdonald shall be up there with the perfect of them, what a expertise what a profession ????
 Buzzing to get the tape began ???? #lineofduty6 https://t.co/QAh6xyxwc0

 — martin compston (@martin_compston) November 19, 2019